pricillar/Cast/README.md

 * Big audience?
 Cast isn't built to cater for large amounts of listeners.
 For this, it's best to stick with Icecast (we're plannning to accomadate you guys soon!).
 * B-_OGG_ OFF!
 Cast 1.0 doesn't support OGG streaming, we're super sorry about that and of course we are planning to implement this at a later date.
 Until then, you're best off with Icecast which supports everything OGG.
 * Ad insertion!
 You must be M _ad_ (get it?) to think we support that yet.
 Sadly, Cast 1.0 doesn't support the insertion of ads yet.
 SHOUTcast (or Icecast KH) will do the job nicely.
-* Cast 1.0 is a little tough on the old CPU at the minute.
-Because Cast is still being streamlined to perfection, it's a little heavy on the CPU.
+* Cast 1.0 is a little tough on old hardware at the minute.
+Because Cast is still being streamlined to perfection, it's a little heavy on memory.
 Whilst load levels won't be severe, you might have better loads using Icecast or SHOUTcast.

 Advice
 -------